 If you are short on time, I highly recommend enlisting the help of a qualified and experienced tour agency to sort out your multi-city itinerary, and I’ll tell you why: while it’s possible to try to figure out the public transportation network and timetables, I appreciate the flexibility and comfort of having a private car and driver.
 Travel times between cities in India can be long and arduous, and when you are short on time and energy you will be extremely grateful for an air-conditioned car, safe driver and privacy.

-Having a guide in cities like Jaipur ensures that you get a deeper and more thorough understanding of the history and cultural significance of the various monuments, that you don’t waste time on queuing for tickets (our guide provided an “advance” agent who lined up and purchased tickets for us in advance so that we could skip-the-line and waltz right in once we arrived at the various Jaipur attractions), and that you aren’t hassled or scammed by any touts.
+Having a guide in cities like Jaipur ensures that you get a deeper and more thorough understanding of the history and cultural significance of the various monuments, that you don’t waste time during your Jaipur visit on queuing for tickets (our guide provided an “advance” agent who lined up and purchased tickets for us in advance so that we could skip-the-line and waltz right in once we arrived at the various Jaipur attractions), and that you aren’t hassled or scammed by any touts.

 For those looking for a reputable tour company in India, I highly recommend Nand Singh and his team at Top Indian Holidays for their incredible hospitality, safe and reliable drivers and experienced guides – you can read more glowing reviews here.
 We booked a 5-day luxury Golden Triangle Tour with them, but if you only need a guide in Jaipur you can check out their 1 day Jaipur city tour here.
 Nand Singh runs a small business so you are not going with a conglomerate company that doesn’t have the time of day for you – their tours are private and provides maximum flexibility, and they’ve always been very open to any additions and changes to the itineraries.
 Make sure you ask if Yuvraj (or Yuri) is available – he is a fantastic, no-BS guide who knows the ins and outs of the cities he visits.